 Dr. John W. Schwieter is Professor of Spanish and Linguistics and Director of the Language Acquisition, Multilingualism, and Cognition Laboratory and Bilingualism Matters @ Laurier.

 Dr. Schwieter is interested in how humans learn and process more than one language.
-In his Language Acquisition, Multilingualism, and Cognition Laboratory, experiments measuring language development and cognitive processes are conducted to better understand language acquisition and how multiple languages are processed and accomodated in one mind.
+In his Language Acquisition, Multilingualism, and Cognition Laboratory, experiments measuring language development are conducted to better understand language acquisition and how multiple languages are accomodated in one mind.

 Involvement in Funded Projects